python-websockets/websockets/docs/howto/heroku.rst

     Connected to wss://websockets-echo.herokuapp.com/.
     >

-In another shell, restart the dyno — again, replace ``websockets-echo`` with your app:
+In another shell, restart the app — again, replace ``websockets-echo`` with your
+app:

 .. code-block:: console